vizhub-core/vizhub-legacy/docs/production.md

 sudo service mongod start
 ```

-Last but not least, configure [GitHub OAuth Tokens](https://github.com/organizations/datavis-tech/settings/applications/813714) and MongoDB URL following in `packages/web/.env`.
+Configure [GitHub OAuth Tokens](https://github.com/organizations/datavis-tech/settings/applications/813714) and MongoDB URL following in `packages/web/.env`.
 Here's a sample of what the `.env` file should look like:

 ```
 GITHUB_ID=1937fa078932032536f9